Heinrich and Elizabeth Schreiber

 Heinrich (Henry) Schreiber was born in Norka, Russia on October 28, 1826, the son of Johannes Schreiber (born 1800) and Catharina Elisabeth Kern (born 1803).
 Heinrich married Elizabeth Spady on February 14, 1849.
 Elizabeth was born in Norka on September 26, 1829.
 She is the daughter of Johannes Spady (born 1790) and Catharina Burbach (born 1806).

-The Schreiber's and other members of the group originally settled in Bluffton, Ohio.
-George's wife, Elizabeth (née Dick) must have been pregnant during the journey as their daughter Helena was born on September 14, 1875.
-Helena was very likely the first person of Volga German descent born in the United States.
+The Schreibers and other group members initially settled in Bluffton, Ohio.
+George's wife, Elizabeth (née Dick), must have been pregnant during the journey as their daughter Helena was born on September 14, 1875.
+Helena was likely the first person of Volga German descent born in the United States.

 The Schreiber family arrived in Bluffton, Ohio in 1875 and it is likely that they disembarked at this station which served the community until 1899.
 The old structure remained across the tracks from the newer station which was built in 1899.
 The photo shows the old station not long before it was torn down.
 Courtesy of the Ohio Railroad Stations Past & Present website.

-The family moved to North Franklin Township, Nebraska by 1878 and are listed in the 1880 census as farmers.
-They are living next to the Schnell family that also migrated to Portland in 1882.
+The family moved to North Franklin Township, Nebraska, by 1878 and are listed in the 1880 census as farmers.
+They lived next to the Schnell family, who also migrated to Portland in 1882.

 Sometime after 1880, the entire family traveled to Oregon, where they settled in North Plains (near Hillsboro).

-The Schreiber family were likely part of the the Seventh-day Adventist church established in West Union by Friederich Jorg who was also from Norka and had traveled with the Schreiber's from Russia.
+The Schreiber family were likely part of the Seventh-day Adventist church established in West Union by Friederich Jorg, who was also from Norka and had traveled with the Schreiber's from Russia.

-In early 1904, Elizabeth is living in Portland at 290 Ross with her son Peter.
+In early 1904, Elizabeth was living in Portland at 290 Ross with her son Peter.

-Elizabeth, died on April 14, 1904 in Portland and is buried at the Lone Fir Cemetery.
+Elizabeth died in Portland on April 14, 1904, and was buried at the Lone Fir Cemetery.

 Sometime after 1880, the entire family traveled to Oregon, where they settled in North Plains (near Hillsboro).

-The Schreiber family were likely part of the the Seventh-day Adventist church established in West Union by Friederich Jorg who was also from Norka and had traveled with the Schreiber's from Russia.
+The Schreiber family were likely part of the Seventh-day Adventist church established in West Union by Friederich Jorg, who was also from Norka and had traveled with the Schreiber's from Russia.

-In early 1904, Elizabeth is living in Portland at 290 Ross with her son Peter.
+In early 1904, Elizabeth was living in Portland at 290 Ross with her son Peter.

-Elizabeth, died on April 14, 1904 in Portland and is buried at the Lone Fir Cemetery.
+Elizabeth died in Portland on April 14, 1904, and was buried at the Lone Fir Cemetery.

 Sources